BARNES CASTLE

 Barnes Castle, constructed but incompleted by Sir John Seton, Lord Barnes of Justice in 1587. © Andrew Spratt 2002

-The Barony of Barnes was erected by George Seton, 7th Lord Seton, for his third son, John.
-Sir John Seton of Barnes was educated both in Scotland, France and Italy before finally proceeding to Spain.
-He was born in 1553, and has been described as a brave man, well travelled and educated.
+He was born in 1553, and has been described as a brave man, well travelled and well educated.
 He was brought up at the court of King Philip II of Spain and rose to become a knight of the Kings personal bodyguard and master of his Household.
-So distinguished was he that he was summoned home by King James VI & I. He was given the office of Treasurer, as well as Master of the Horse, and Master of the Kings Household for life, and was proprietor of Hailes Castle and that of Garleton Castle while he waited for his Castle at Barnes to be built.
-In 1588 he was admitted an Extraordinary of the College of Justice, though he died only a few short years later, and his Castle of Barnes was never completed.
-Later, this branch assumed the title of the Earl of Dunfermline, forfeit.
+So distinguished was he that he was summoned home by King James VI & I to serve in his Royal Court.
+He was given the office of Treasurer, as well as Master of the Horse, and Master of the Kings Household for life, and was vice Prior of Pluscarder, and proprietor of Hailes Castle and that of Garleton Castle, while he waited for his Castle at Barnes to be built.

 Sir John Seton was proprietor of most of the land around Aimsfield.
-He died in 1594 and was buried in the nave of the old church of Haddington, where now a grand carved monument can be seen in the Seton's of the Barnes' burying place.
+He died in 1594 and was buried in the nave of the old church of Haddington, where a grand carved monument was to be seen in the Seton's of the Barnes' burying place.
 The farm of Amisfield Mains, formerly called Harperdean Mains was originally two farms.
-The west part of it was called The Barnes.
-Amisfield Mains formed part of the estate of Seton of the Barnes.
+The west part of it was called "The Barnes", and Amisfield Mains formed part of the estate of Seton's of the Barnes.

-The Seton's of Barnes became generally known as the Seton's of Hailes (or Hallis) after their acquisition of that Castle from the heir s of Hercules Stewart, and who also had later acquired Crichton Castle, albeit briefly, from James Stewart, brother of Lord John Stewart, Prior of Coldingham.
+The Seton's of Barnes later became generally known as the Seton's of Hailes (or Hallis) after their acquisition of that Castle from the heir s of Hercules Stewart, and who also had later acquired Crichton Castle, albeit briefly, from James Stewart, brother of Lord John Stewart, Prior of Coldingham.

 Kings and Queens of the United Kingdom (from 1603)